frakture/frakture-docs/bots/FacebookBusinessManagerBot.md

 audiences daily given a set of criteria.
 It will keep track of which constituents you've pushed into a given audience - this will save you time, and keep your audiences up to date.

-## Lead Generation
-Facebook forms are a great way to generate new constituents within your CRM, but they once they've signed up, they need to make their way into your system.
-Our Facebook Bot can pull leads daily from Facebook and, when paired with another CRM Bot, can make sure that new leads are pushed into your CRMs as quickly as possible.